linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Dividend Discount Models.md

 Given the expected return and the required return (that is, the value for  $r$ ), any mispricing can be identified.
 If the expected return exceeds the required return, then the stock is undervalued; if it is less than the required return then the stock is overvalued.
 A stock is fairly valued if the expected return is equal to the required return.
 In our illustration, the expected return (9\%) is less than the required return (10\%); therefore, stock XYZ is overvalued.

 With the same set of inputs, the identification of a stock being mispriced or fairly valued will be the same regardless of whether the fair value is determined and compared to the market price or the expected return is calculated and compared to the required return.
-In the case of XYZ stock, the fair value is  $24.90.
-If the stock is trading at$ 25.89, it is overvalued.
-The expected return if the stock is trading at $25.89 is 9\%, which is less than the required return of 10\%.
-If, instead, the stock price is  $24.90, it is fairly valued.
+In the case of XYZ stock, the fair value is  \$24.90.
+If the stock is trading at\$ 25.89, it is overvalued.
+The expected return if the stock is trading at \$25.89 is 9\%, which is less than the required return of 10\%.
+If, instead, the stock price is  \$24.90, it is fairly valued.
 The expected return can be shown to be 10\%, which is the same as the required return.
 At a price of23.95, it can be shown that the expected return is 11\%.
 Since the required return is 10\%, stock XYZ would be undervalued.

 While the illustration above uses the basic DDM, the expected return can be computed for any of the models.
 In some cases, the calculation of the expected return is simple since a formula can be derived that specifies the expected return in terms of the other variables.
 For example, for the constant growth DDM given by equation (5), the expected return  $(r)$  can be easily solved to give: